 - A Bermudian reinsurance investment vehicle with respect to a proprietary tracing claim before the Bermuda Supreme Court arising from the posting of collateral of approximately US$450 million to Lehman Re, Ltd prior to the Lehman Brothers bankruptcy, and related interim applications, including whether an implied duty of confidentiality given by a party in receipt of documents disclosed may be waived by the court such that the documents can be used in foreign proceedings (In the Matter of Lehman Re, Ltd SC (Bda) 44 Com (September 20, 2011)).

 - Acting for Genworth in Commercial Court proceedings regarding liability for post-acquisition payment of payment protection insurance (PPI) losses (AXA S.A v Genworth Financial International Holdings Inc. EWHC 2024 (Comm)).

 - An insurance claims manager in respect of a claim for damages following the termination of a claims management contract and counterclaim for alleged professional negligence (C&S Associates UK Ltd v Enterprise Insurance Company Plc EWHC 3757 (Comm)).

-- Bank of Cyprus Public Company Limited in its successful defence and counter-claim against an application for specific performance brought by certain former customers (Phytos Stavrinides & Ors v Bank of Cyprus Public Company Limited EWHC 1328 (Ch)) and a successful security for costs application in the same proceedings (Phytos Stavrinides & Ors v Cyprus Popular Bank Public Company Ltd & Ors EWHC 313 (Ch)).
+- Bank of Cyprus Public Company Limited in its successful defense and counter-claim against an application for specific performance brought by certain former customers (Phytos Stavrinides & Ors v Bank of Cyprus Public Company Limited EWHC 1328 (Ch)), and a successful security for costs application in the same proceedings (Phytos Stavrinides & Ors v Cyprus Popular Bank Public Company Ltd & Ors EWHC 313 (Ch)).

 - A company subject to restructuring in Kazakhstan in multiple adjudications before an LCIA appointed adjudicator in respect of various creditor disputes.